Brendan O'Neill (author)

-Brendan O'Neill is a British pundit and author.
-He was the editor of Spiked from 2007 to September 2021, and is its "chief political writer".
+Brendan O'Neill is a British author and pundit.
+He was the editor of Spiked from 2007 to September 2021, and is its chief political writer.
 He has been a columnist for The Australian, The Big Issue, and The Spectator.

 Once a Trotskyist, O'Neill was formerly a member of the Revolutionary Communist Party and wrote for the party's journal Living Marxism.
-O'Neill self identifies as a Marxist libertarian.
+In 2019, O'Neill said he was a Marxist libertarian.

 Career

-He began his career at Spikeds predecessor, Living Marxism, the journal of the Revolutionary Communist Party, which ceased publication after ITN won their libel action following the journal accusing ITN of misrepresenting a picture of a prison camp during the Bosnian war.
+O'Neill's parents are from Connemara in west Ireland.
+He began his career at Living Marxism, the predecessor of Spiked and journal of the Revolutionary Communist Party.

-Since then, O'Neill has contributed articles to publications in the United Kingdom, the United States and Australia including The Spectator, the New Statesman, BBC News Online, The Christian Science Monitor, The American Conservative, Salon, Rising East and occasionally blogged for The Guardian, before moving to The Daily Telegraph.
+O'Neill has also contributed articles to publications in the United Kingdom, the United States and Australia including The Spectator, the New Statesman, BBC News Online, The Christian Science Monitor, The American Conservative, Salon, Rising East and occasionally blogged for The Guardian, before moving to The Daily Telegraph.
 He writes a column for The Big Issue in London and The Australian in Sydney.
 He also writes articles for The Sun.

-O'Neill has served as a visiting fellow and columnist with the Australian libertarian think-tank, the Centre for Independent Studies, as well as being a keynote speaker for the pro-Israel advocacy organisation StandWithUs.

-Writing as the fictional character "Ethan Greenhart", O'Neill is the author of Can I Recycle My Granny?, a satire of the green movement published by Hodder & Stoughton in 2008.

 Views

 Northern Ireland

-O'Neill is a supporter of a united Ireland, having said that former Taoiseach Leo Varadkar is "not the ruler of the six counties, unfortunately, in my view.
-I am in favour of Irish unity, as it happens."